mugendi/get-binary/README.md

 - **os :** (optional) an object containing the ```platform``` and ```arch``` variations.
 If missing, then binary is downloaded for all operating systems.

+- **verifyBinary :** flag that determines if verification of existing binary is to be done.
+Defaults to **true**; Set false to disable verification.
+Sometimes binaries will write logs and the the like within their own directories thus invalidation their hashes.
+This will cause the binary to always download a new copy which may be undesirable.
+In such a case, set this flag to **false**.

 - **dir :** (optional) the directory where your binaries should be installed.
 Unless you have very specific reasons, do not use this option. get-binary automatically uses **/home/.node_binaries** as a central location for all your binaries.
 This is a good thing so that all your projects can reuse the same binaries where possible instead of duplicating them across your apps.